Dhruvin743/tailwind-color-picker/README.md

 ## Installation

-You can install this extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=your-publisher-name.tailwind-color-grid).

-Or you can install it locally by downloading the `.vsix` file and using the command palette:
+install it locally by downloading the `.vsix` file and using the command palette:

 1. Open the Command Palette (`Ctrl + Shift + P`).
 2. Type `Extensions: Install from VSIX...`.